 The internal syntax, which we have been using so far, can be fairly verbose.
 To remedy this, we introduce two syntactic conventions, which rely on the name introduction construct and on the consumes keyword (Figure 2).
 Two transformations eliminate these constructs, so as to obtain a type expressed in the internal syntax.
-This section contains an informal discussion that gives the intuition for these transformations.
-The two transformations are formalized and discussed in A.4.
+They are formalized in the extended version of the present paper [28].
+Here, we give only an intuition.